 No matter how dire your teen’s situation may seem, remember that there’s always hope.

-I’ve worked with teens who have gone from being unmotivated school haters to being driven, focused, independent learners.
+I’ve worked with teens who have gone from being unmotivated school-haters to being driven, focused, and independent learners.

 Of course, the transformation to become happy, successful students didn’t happen overnight.